 - 41-60 employees $250

 CBD and Medical Marijuana Food License

-As a requirement under existing state law, it is essential that current businesses manufacturing or selling food products infused with or containing CBD and/or medical marijuana obtain their food licenses before April 26th.
+As a requirement under existing state law, it is essential that current businesses manufacturing or selling food products infused with or containing CBD and/or medical marijuana obtain their food licenses.
 Based on current definition in state statute and recent reports by consumers, many of these new CBD and medical marijuana products being purchased are recognized as food.